Budgeting is a critical part of your business roadmap. Your business risks going astray if you don’t stay on top of finances from the beginning.

-This type of budget doesn’t consider long-term debts or capital expenditure.
+This type of budget doesn’t consider long-term debt or capital expenditure.
 You might want to create this operational budget if you want to look at your day-to-day operations’ financial implications closely.

 A budget can be made for every department or functional area of your business – for example, HR budget, marketing budget, and others.

-If you have a bigger organization, creating a separate budget for each department can help you allocate and plan activities accordingly.
+If you have a larger organization, creating a separate budget for each department can help you allocate and plan activities accordingly.
 It can also help you evaluate the performance of each department.

 Decide on the budget period

-Typically, a business budget is created for a year long.
+Typically, a business budget is created for a year.
 However, there is no hard and fast rule.
 You can create budgets for a shorter or longer period depending on the need.

 You can start with a budget for two or three months or break your annual budget into monthly or quarterly periods.
 No matter the length of your budget period, the more critical task is its routine review.
 Also, you can make amends to your budget as you go along.